Why is IP Protection Important for Startups

 - Simplified and easy registration process with apps and websites

 - Easy access to Funds through venture capital

 - Online tenders

 - Tax saving for investors

 - Option to choose enablers of the startup ecosystem

 - Easy exit – A startup can close its business within 90 days from the date of application of winding up in times of crisis.

-IP related issues shouldn’t be brushed aside in the nascent stages of a business.
+One must not brush aside any IP related issues in the nascent stages of a business.
 Developing a diligent and intelligent IP strategy early on is crucial.
 Because of the long-term economic benefits that it offers, startups and established companies cannot (and should not) neglect the importance of IP.
 In order to avoid disputes with IP resources, startups need to secure their technologies and lay the foundation for their future success.
 IPR strengthens the integrity of startups in the long run and generates more opportunities to reinvent and redefine